Nominate your outstanding alumnus now

 Award categories

-For the Outstanding Alumnus Award nominees must be considered an alumnus (see Terms and conditions for definition).
-Nominees must also have at least five (5) years’ work experience since the completion of their first Griffith University degree.
+The Outstanding Alumnus Award is the highest award offered and is presented to a Griffith University alumnus who demonstrates sustained remarkable success in their chosen profession and a substantial contribution to their community.
+Outstanding Alumnus Award nominees must be a Griffith University alumnus (see Terms and conditions for definition).
+Nominees must also have at least ten (10) years’ work experience since completing their first Griffith University degree.
 Nominations will be assessed on alignment with the broad selection criteria outlined below:

-• Sustained remarkable success in, and contribution to, their chosen industry/profession, showcased through professional positions, professional standing and recognition, as well as through industry developments, publications, presentations etc.
+• Sustained remarkable success in and contribution to, their chosen industry/profession, showcased through professional positions, professional standing and recognition.

 • Substantial contribution to the community at local, state, national or international levels.
-This may be part of employment in their chosen profession or, working as a volunteer in the charitable sector or in other ways.
+This contribution may be as part of their employment or working as a volunteer in the charitable sector or other ways.

 • Demonstrated attributes in alignment with the values of Griffith University as outlined in the 'Statement of Values and Commitments'.

-The Outstanding Young Alumnus Award nominees must be considered an alumnus (see Terms and conditions for definition).
-Nominees will also be under 40 years old (on the due date of the nomination) with at least four (4) years’ work experience since the completion of their first Griffith University degree.
+The Young Alumnus Award recognises a recent graduate’s early career successes and their demonstrated contribution to their community.
+Young Alumnus Award nominees must be a Griffith University alumnus (see Terms and conditions for definition).
+Nominees must also be under 35 years old (on the due date of the nomination) with at least four (4) years’ work experience since completing their first Griffith University degree.
 Nominations will be assessed on alignment with the broad selection criteria outlined below:

-• Sustained remarkable success in, and contribution to, their chosen industry/profession, showcased through professional positions, professional standing and recognition, as well as through industry developments, publications, presentations etc.
+• Demonstrated early success in, and contribution to, their chosen industry/profession, showcased through professional positions, professional standing and recognition.

-• Substantial contribution to the community at local, state, national or international levels.
-This may be part of employment in their chosen profession or, working as a volunteer in the charitable sector or in other ways.
+• Demonstrated contribution to the community at local, state, national or international levels.
+This contribution may be as part of their employment or working as a volunteer in the charitable sector or in other ways.

 • Demonstrated attributes in alignment with the values of Griffith University as outlined in the 'Statement of Values and Commitments'.

-For the Outstanding International Alumnus Award nominees must be considered an alumnus (see Terms and conditions for definition) and have at least five (5) years’ work experience since the completion of their first Griffith University degree.
+International students contribute to the rich diversity of the Griffith University student community.
+The International Alumnus Award recognises an international student who has successfully navigated international study and is now excelling in their professional career and contributing to their community.
+International Alumnus Award nominees must be a Griffith University alumnus (see Terms and conditions for definition) and have at least five (5) years’ work experience since the completion of their first Griffith University degree.
 As a student they would have been enrolled as an international student.
 Nominations will be assessed on alignment with the broad selection criteria outlined below:

-• Sustained remarkable success in, and contribution to, their chosen industry/profession, showcased through professional positions, professional standing and recognition, as well as through industry developments, publications, presentations etc.
+• Consistent success in, and contribution to, their chosen industry/profession, showcased through professional positions, professional standing and recognition.

-• Substantial contribution to the community at local, state, national or international levels.
-This may be part of employment in their chosen profession or, working as a volunteer in the charitable sector or in other ways.
+• Valuable contribution to the community at local, state, national or international levels.
+This contribution may be as part of their employment or working as a volunteer in the charitable sector or in other ways.

 • Demonstrated attributes in alignment with the values of Griffith University as outlined in the 'Statement of Values and Commitments'.

-For the Outstanding First Peoples Alumnus Award nominees must be considered an alumnus (see Terms and conditions for definition) and have at least five (5) years’ work experience since the completion of their first Griffith University degree.
+Griffith University has one of the largest numbers of First Peoples graduates of any Australian university.
+The First Peoples Alumnus Award recognises an alumnus of Aboriginal or Torres Strait Islander descendent who is excelling in their professional career and contributing to the community.
+First Peoples Alumnus Award nominees must be a Griffith University alumnus (see Terms and conditions for definition) and have at least five (5) years’ work experience since completing their first Griffith University degree.
 Nominees must also be of Aboriginal or Torres Strait Islander descent.
 Nominations will be assessed on alignment with the broad selection criteria outlined below:

-• Sustained remarkable success in, and contribution to, their chosen industry/profession, showcased through professional positions, professional standing and recognition, as well as through industry developments, publications, presentations etc.
+• Consistent success in, and contribution to, their chosen industry/profession, showcased through professional positions, professional standing and recognition.

-• Substantial contribution to the community at local, state, national or international levels.
-This may be part of employment in their chosen profession or, working as a volunteer in the charitable sector or in other ways.
+• Valuable contribution to the community at local, state, national or international levels.
+This contribution may be as part of their employment or working as a volunteer in the charitable sector or in other ways.

 Eligibility, nominations and ceremony